 Before taking out a new credit card, think about your current situation.
 Do you find making repayments time consuming or overwhelming?
 If so, it may not be a good idea to add another repayment.
 Or are you comfortable with the way you manage your money?
 If that’s the case, adding a credit card may not have much of an impact.

-why do you want the card?
+Why do you want the card?

-what will the benefit be?
+What will the benefit be?

-will it make managing money harder?
+Will it make managing money harder?

-will you be tempted to spend more?
+Will you be tempted to spend more?

 If you already have multiple cards and want to simplify your repayments and potentially save on interest, a balance transfer may suit you.
-This is where you can apply to transfer multiple balances onto one credit card, giving you a single monthly repayment and a period where you may not be charged any interest on your debt.